-The Wilshire Grand Center's green design
+The Wilshire Grand Centre’s green design

 The building incorporates green design and sustainable engineering, in order to achieve a Leadership in Energy and Environmental Design (LEED) silver certification.
-It will utilise innovative lighting and climate systems to reduce energy consumption.
+It utilises innovative lighting and climate systems to reduce energy consumption.
 A 30% reduction is envisaged in water usage through capturing and recycling water for irrigation and non-drinking purposes.